KamitaniLab/JavaNeuroshareLib/README.md

 Java Neuroshare Library.

-With using this lib, you can create Neuroshare File.
+* Using this lib, you can both read and write Neuroshare Files in Java.

 * ATR DNI All rights reserved